• Skip to primary navigation

 What is Gobo Salad?

-Gobo Salad is a dish made with boiled burdock root that is tossed with mayonnaise and other seasonings.
-Gobo is the Japanese word for burdock root.
-You can enjoy the flavor and crunchiness of burdock root as well as the many nutrients it contains.
+Gobo Salad is a dish made with burdock root, tossed with Japanese mayonnaise and other seasonings.
+"Gobo" is the Japanese word for burdock root.
+You can enjoy the flavor and crunch of gobo, as well as its nutritional benefits.

 Health benefits

-Gobo salad is a nutritious dish.
-Burdock root is known to have anti-inflammatory and antioxidant properties, which may help reduce the risk of chronic diseases.
-Additionally, the dish is high in fiber, which can promote healthy digestion and help lower cholesterol levels.
+Gobo salad is a dish with excellent health benefits.
+Gobo, a key ingredient in this salad, is known for its anti-inflammatory and antioxidant properties, which may help reduce the risk of chronic diseases.
+Additionally, it is high in fiber, which can promote healthy digestion and help lower cholesterol levels.

-Furthermore, it is low in calories, making it an excellent choice for anyone looking to maintain a healthy diet.
-This vegetable is one that you should definitely consider adding to your daily diet.
+This vegetable is also low in calories, making it a great choice for those looking to maintain a healthy diet.
+It is definitely worth including in your daily meals.

 gobo (burdock root)

-Japanese mayonnaise is an essential ingredient for seasoning gobo salad.
-It has a richer and milder flavor with less acidity than the mayonnaise you may be used to.
+Japanese mayonnaise is an essential ingredient for this dish.
+It has a less acidic, creamier texture, and a mellower flavor compared to the mayonnaise commonly available worldwide.
 Can you find it in your local area?
-If not, you can make your own.
+If not, you can also make your own.
+It is easy to make, so please refer to the page on "Homemade Japanese Mayonnaise" and give it a try.

 gobo-salad-2